 They provide natural light and keep out the elements.
 Plus, windows give an opportunity to add detail and beauty to your home while preserving and protecting your investment.
 This window guide will help you learn about the types of windows for homes available so that you can make the best decision for your project.
+Want to take it to the next level?
+Check out our post on Energy-Efficient Windows in Rhode Island!

 When it comes to window replacement and installation, Red House is a company you can count on.
 With an experienced and expert staff, we are able to accurately diagnose the real condition of your existing windows.
 We have earned our reputation as the trusted window installation and replacement services providers in Rhode Island and Southeastern Massachusetts with our honest and reliable services.